Can't Get Enough (Eddy Grant album)

-Can't Get Enough is the fourth album by English reggae musician Eddy Grant, released in 1981 on Grant's own label Ice Records.
-It was his UK chart debut, peaking at #39 on the album charts.
+Can't Get Enough is an album by English reggae musician Eddy Grant.
+It was released in 1981 on Grant's own label Ice Records.
+It was his UK chart debut, peaking at No. 39 on the UK Albums Chart.
 It features the UK hits "Do You Feel My Love", "Can't Get Enough Of You" and "I Love You, Yes I Love You".
 The photography was by David Bailey.